Skip to Content

 Key Points:

-• Rooms, gambling, drinking, and dining tend to be less expensive downtown vs. the Strip – It’s a good value.
+• Rooms, gambling, drinking, and dining tend to be less expensive downtown vs. the Strip.

-• Downtown has a less “corporate” feel, with casino ownership & leaders open to interacting with customers.
+• Downtown has a less “corporate” feel, and casino leaders are known to mingle & interact with customers.

 • Fremont Street is “grimier” than the Strip, and noise levels can make sleeping difficult into the wee hours of the morning.

-It’s odd, I actually prefer nearly everything about downtown including gaming options, the “closeness” of everything, and the signature old-school vibe, but for some reason have never pulled the trigger on a hotel room.
+It’s odd, because I prefer almost everything about downtown – the gaming options, the “closeness” of everything, and the old-school vibe… I’ve historically struggled to hit the “book now” button.

 It’s safe to say that Fremont Street is on the rise.